Portobello Mushroom

 Health Benefits

-- Rich in antioxidants including ergothioneine, which may reduce inflammation and oxidative stress
+- High in antioxidants including ergothioneine, which protects cellular damage

-- Excellent source of copper and selenium, essential for immune function and thyroid health
+- Excellent source of selenium and copper, supporting thyroid and immune function

-- Contains beta-glucans that may support immune system and gut health
+- Contains beta-glucans that support immune system modulation

 Buying Guide